 CRD-Chronic Respiratory Disease in Chickens-Mycoplasma gallisepticum (MG)

 Mycoplasma gallisepticum (MG) is a bacteria-like organism that causes respiratory disease primarily in chickens and turkeys but it can also infect gamebirds, pigeons, ducks, geese, peafowl and wild birds.
+Respiratory infections and disease usually happen in the fall and during or right after extreme weather changes.
 MG infection in chickens is also known as Chronic Respiratory Disease (CRD, and chickens who are exposed to it will carry the disease for the rest of their lives even if (after treatment) they do not show signs of it anymore.
 Birds who have been exposed or recovered from MG should not be used as breeding stoc.
 "MG does not make people sick and eating eggs from infected birds will not hurt you.
 Do not use eggs from birds that have been treated with antibiotics" (1).
+Starting your flock with NPIP certified birds, keeping their feed,water and coop clean, sanitized, dust free and ventilated goes a long way to prevent respiratory illness in Chickens.
+See Symptoms and treatments below.

 How to tell if your chickens have CRD